-- Dampen and rewrap every two hours until the desired treatment has been achieved.
+- Dampen and rewrap every two hours until the desired result has been achieved.

-- For treating mastitis, apply a paste or mask to the affected area to help draw out the toxins in the body.
+- To treat mastitis, apply a paste or mask to the affected area to help draw out the toxins in the body.
 Repeat hourly.

 A soothing bath: